-A begin ack of the gremlins this month: on page 3 the continuation of column 1 appears from near the top of column 3 down to the cartoon; the odd half column of text on page 10 is the conclusion to be page 13; in the letter across pages 18 & 19 column 4 should begin half-way down with "... of the followed by the topmost paragraph.
-Finally Tim Andrewes (page 13) is only a prospect convolutions.
+der, ack of the gremlins this month; on page 3 the continuation of column 1 appears from near 1 umn 3 down to the cartoon; the odd half column of text on page 10 is the conclusion to page 13; in the letter across pages 18 & 19 column 4 should begin half-way down with "... d then followed by the topmost paragraph.
+Finally Tim Andrewes (page 13) is only a prospect canudate for the Euro Elections.